SimonSnider/RedPanda/README.md

 Usage Example: ``-name=default``

 #### Architecture (-architecture)
-Specifies the instructions set architecture RED PANDA is to run in.
-This also determines the ISA instructions are generated during run time.
+Specifies the instruction set architecture RED PANDA is to run in.
+This also determines the ISA instructions that are generated during run time.

 Valid Options
 * mips32 - The MIPS instruction set